sherbocopter/Simple-CSSful-site/README.md

-# Simple-CSSful-site
+# Simple-useless-site

-A simple CSS project for the web development course.
+A simple CSS and js project for the web development course.

 Issues:
 --------------